Mario's Cement Factory

-is a 1983 LCD game developed and published by Nintendo under their Game & Watch series.
+is an LCD handheld electronic game developed by Nintendo and published in 1983 under their Game & Watch series.
 It follows earlier Mario games, like the arcade and Game & Watch versions of Donkey Kong.
-Players control Mario as he navigates elevators and funnels cement through a factory, while trying to prevent the cement from crushing his fellow workers.
-Two versions of the game were released — a Table Top unit and a handheld game akin to most other Game & Watch titles.
+Players control Mario as he navigates elevators and funnels concrete through a factory down into cement trucks while trying to prevent the concrete from overflowing crushing his fellow workers.
+Two modes were released: a tabletop model; and a handheld version akin to most other Game & Watch titles.
 Development was headed by Nintendo R&D1, led by engineer Gunpei Yokoi.

-The game has been re-released several times; it was featured as part of Game Boy Gallery for the Game Boy, Game & Watch Gallery 4 for the Game Boy Advance, and as a digital download for the Nintendo DSi.
-It has been described by critics as one of the strangest games in the Mario franchise.
+The game has been re-released several times; it was featured as part of Game Boy Gallery for the Game Boy, Game & Watch Gallery 4 for the Game Boy Advance, and as a digital download for the Nintendo DSi's DSiWare service.
+It has been described by critics as one of the strangest games in the Mario franchise and one of the best Game & Watch games.
+Multiple critics believed it was among the most complex Game & Watch titles, as well as being among the best choices between the Game & Watch games released on DSiWare.